albertattard/spring-boot-camp/docs/03-actuator/02-health.md

 1. With our application running and the database stopped, retrieve the application's health status

    {% include custom/note.html details="Each health indicator is evaluated on request.
-In our example, the request will take 30 seconds to reply, defined by the database connection timeout." %}
+In our example, the request will take about 30 seconds to reply, the time needed by the database connection to timeout." %}

    ```bash
    $ curl "http://localhost:8080/health" | jq .